-With just over 4 months left until the levy comes into action, many employers are still wondering how it will affect their business.
+With less than a week until the levy comes into action, many employers are still wondering how it will affect their business.

 First confirmed in George Osbourne’s 2015 Autumn statement, the apprenticeship levy will apply to all UK businesses with an annual wage bill over £3 million – around 2% of all UK employers.
 Those eligible will pay 0.5% of their pay bill into the online Digital Apprenticeship Service (DAS) which can then be used to fund apprenticeship training.